mpountou/Parallel-Quick-Sort/README.md

   }
 }
 ```
-## Use Quick Sort for serial sorting:
+## A brief example of Quick Sort for serial sorting:

 ```javascript